- Business Owners

 If you’ve sold a business or received windfall income this year, congratulations – chances are you are intelligent, ambitious, and well organized.
 Now the bad news: you’ll need to apply those skills, and more, to manage this money and keep it working for you.
 “More money, more problems,” as the saying goes, and your first problem is going to be taxes.

 Taxpayers with unusually high income in a given year, such as those who sold a business, received a major bonus, or exercised options, may suffer a sticker shock when they realize how much of their windfall will be lost to taxes.
 Yet tax planning, which should be comprehensive and done with the help of a tax advisor, can provide valuable opportunities to pay less tax.
 One such strategy is as basic as simply shifting the timing of your tax payment.

 In some situations, paying state taxes early can produce tens of thousands of dollars in tax savings.

-Let’s say for example, an Illinois taxpayer earned a $1,000,000 windfall in 2016 and they don’t expect this level of income in future years.
-The tax bill for the alone will be $37,500!
-That’s a significant sum, but it’s also a significant deduction – one you want to utilize in your higher-earning year, when your tax rates would be at peak levels (39.6%).
+Let’s say for example, an Illinois taxpayer earned a $1,000,000 windfall in 2018 and they don’t expect this level of income in future years.
+The tax bill for the state alone will be $49,500!
+That’s a significant sum, but it’s also a significant deduction – one you want to utilize in your higher-earning year, when your tax rates would be at peak levels (37%).
+(After 2018’s Tax Cuts and Jobs Act (TCJA), the State and Local tax deduction is now limited to $10K).
 The simple strategy here is to estimate your taxes early and write your state income tax check in the same year as your windfall.
-Don’t wait until next April, or this valuable deduction might be wasted against a much lower tax rate when your income returns to normal.
-It’s important to note that this strategy is only effective if you are not in the AMT,as state tax deductions are an AMT preference item, meaning those deductions are disallowed.
-Speak with your tax advisor to see how your personal situation and AMT are related.
+Don’t wait until next April, or this deduction might be wasted against a much lower tax rate when your income returns to normal.

 Front Loading Charitable Contributions with a Donor Advised Fund